akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `resourceType`: the resource type.
 See the dsFileResourceType for values, removing the type prefix.
 Defaults to "Embedded".
 * `"Shader"`
 	* `module`: the name of the shader module the shader resides in.
 The shader module may be in a different scene resources package.
-	* `pipelineName`: the name of the shader pipeline within the shader module.
+	* `pipeline`: the name of the shader pipeline within the shader module.
 	* `materialDesc`: The name of the material description for materials that will be used with the shader.
 The material may be in a different scene resources package.
 * `"DrawGeometry"`
 	* `vertexBuffers`: array of vertex buffers.
 This can have up to 4 elements with the following members: